 The “Yellow Brick Road”

 National Academy graduates fondly recall their experience on the “Yellow Brick Road.”
 The final test of the fitness challenge, the Yellow Brick Road is a grueling 6.1-mile run through a hilly, wooded trail built by the Marines.
 Along the way, the participants must climb over walls, run through creeks, jump through simulated windows, scale rock faces with ropes, crawl under barbed wire in muddy water, maneuver across a cargo net, and more.
 When (and if) the students complete this difficult test, they receive an actual yellow brick to memorialize their achievement.
 The course came to be known as the “Yellow Brick Road” years ago, after the Marines placed yellow bricks at various spots to show runners the way through the wooded trail.
 The overall fitness challenge began at the National Academy in 1981 and has evolved over the years; we started awarding yellow bricks in 1988.

-Since July 29, 1935, with 23 students in attendance.
+Since July 29, 1935.
 It was created in response to a 1930 study by the Wickersham Commission that recommended the standardization and professionalization of law enforcement departments across the U.S. through centralized training.
 With strong support from the International Association of Chiefs of Police and with the authority of Congress and the Department of Justice, the “FBI Police Training School” was born.
 Courses at that time included scientific aids in crime detection, preparation of reports, criminal investigation techniques, and administration and organization.
 With the advent of World War II, courses were added in espionage and sabotage.

 |Students on the range during a 1936 session of the FBI’s National Academy.|

 Life after the National Academy

 Following graduation, each officer has the opportunity to join the FBI National Academy Associates, a dynamic organization of more than 16,000 law enforcement professionals who actively work to continue developing higher levels of competency, cooperation, and integrity across the law enforcement community.

 NA graduates reflect on value of experience